shuttlecodes/tetris-single-player/README.md

 - sound effects: for rotating blocks and clearing lines
 - hold: when clicking the c key, hold a block for later retrieval

-upcoming features:
+upcoming updates:
 - spacebar down: when clicking the spacebar, move the current block all the way down
+- bug fixes

 # demo
-Full video demo coming soon, once game is updated with new features!
+Full video demo coming soon, once game is updated with all features!
 <br /><br />
 ![](https://github.com/shuttlecodes/tetris-single-player/blob/master/demo.gif)